 Yes; BRT is a cost effective way to deliver improved transit service.
-We will update cost estimates towards the end of the EIR/EIS process, but expect the project to cost between $175–200 million excluding the grade separated intersections.
+We will update cost estimates towards the end of the EIR/EIS process, but expect the project to cost around $300 million.
 There are realistic funding options available, with about $50 million coming from local sales tax and other local resources.
 The project is also eligible for up to $75 million from the Federal Transit Administration and is expected to compete well for other federal and regional resources.

 Broader socioeconomic impacts will be analyzed in the EIR/EIS stage.

-Muni is moving to low-floor vehicles on all new buses, so passengers do not have to go up stairs to enter the bus.
+Muni is moving to low-floor vehicles on all new buses, so passengers do not have to take any steps to enter the bus.
 This will significantly speed up boarding and improve access for seniors and people with disabilities.
-The current buses are scheduled for replacement within the same timeframe as the project.
-More work will be undertaken as the study proceeds to identify resources and design bus specifications.
+New 60 foot low-floor buses were just recently introduced to the corridor September 26, 2015.
+More work will take place as the study proceeds to identify resources and design bus specifications.

 No; there are no plans to have a different fare for BRT.
 Muni currently charges the same fare for all transit services including bus and light rail.